AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 # Extract Content via the GraphQL API {#extract-content}

-Now that you have [created your own Content Fragment models](content-structure.md) as well created your own headless content as [Content Fragments,](create-content.md) learn how to use Content Fragments and the GraphQL API as a headless content management system to deliver your content.
+So far in AEM Trials for headless, you have [created your own Content Fragment models](content-structure.md) as well created your own headless content as [Content Fragments.](create-content.md) Now you can learn how to use Content Fragments and the GraphQL API as a headless content management system to deliver your content.

 GraphQL provides a query-based API allowing external client applications to query AEM for only the content it needs using a single API call.